mgs-sports-day/gsheets-getter-functions/README.md

 All but the helper functions use async/await, and depend on Underscore.js and Axios (see `package.json`).

-All functions are documented with jsDoc in `index.js`, but have not been exported.
+All functions are documented with jsDoc in `index.ts`, but have not been exported.
 Simply copy-paste into the new SD app, making modifications (TS, Fetch API, etc.) as you see fit.

 Returned data is sorted in spreadsheet order.